top of page

 Writing/Composing Credits: Cate Downey, Slow Rabbit, danke, Brian Philips, TAEHYUN, YEONJUN

 ABOUT/MEANING: ‘Trust Fund Baby’ embodies the third stage of grief: bargaining, offering a critique of wealth and privilege.
 The song explores the boys' internal conflict between emotional pain and the fantasy of escaping it through material success, where the superficial allure of a privileged life contrasts with their desire for authentic connections and meaningful experiences.
-Through the metaphor of a 'shining spoon,' the song highlights the gap between their reality and an idealized existence, suggesting they may attempt to 'bargain' for happiness through external means, only to realize that material wealth cannot offer true fulfillment.
+The song highlights the gap between their reality and an idealized existence, suggesting they may attempt to 'bargain' for happiness through external means, only to realize that material wealth cannot offer true fulfillment.
 In contrast to LO$ER=LOVER’, where the boys reject materialism for love, ‘Trust Fund Baby’ reflects their struggle with the idea that wealth could ease their emotional pain, before ultimately realizing it cannot.
-It captures the frustration and self-reflection of the bargaining stage, revealing that no external solution—such as wealth—can resolve their deeper emotional challenges.
-[Please note that this is our interpretation of the song's meaning, based on the ongoing narrative of TXT's discography and insights from the members and official press releases.
-It's perfectly fine to have a different interpretation—after all, that's the beauty of music ♡]
+It captures the frustration and self-reflection of the bargaining stage, revealing that no external solution - such as wealth - can resolve their deeper emotional challenges.

 LYRICS - ENGLISH TRANSLATION (translations by @translatingTXT)